Best Cyber Insurance for Digital Agencies: 6 Providers Compared (2025)

 Some of the links in this article are affiliate links, meaning we may earn a commission if you click through and make a purchase.
 This comes at no additional cost to you and helps us keep this resource free.
 We only recommend products and services we have thoroughly researched.
 Read our full affiliate disclaimer.

-Finding the right cyber insurance for a digital agency isn't straightforward.
+Finding the right cyber insurance for a digital agency isn't straightforward — and honestly, it can feel a bit overwhelming.
 The market is crowded with generalist insurers who bolt cyber coverage onto existing business policies, tech-focused startups promising AI-driven everything, and legacy carriers whose applications feel like they were designed in 2005.
+So how do you cut through the noise and find a policy that actually fits what your agency does?

-We spent three months evaluating cyber insurance providers specifically through the lens of what digital agencies need: coverage for client data breaches, protection against social engineering attacks, regulatory defense for multi-jurisdictional compliance, and business interruption coverage that actually reflects how agencies operate.
+Based on our analysis of policy documents, publicly available pricing data, and feedback from agency owners who've navigated the claims process, we narrowed the field to six providers worth your attention.
+We evaluated each one specifically through the lens of what digital agencies need: coverage for client data breaches, protection against social engineering attacks, regulatory defense for multi-jurisdictional compliance, and business interruption coverage that actually reflects how modern agencies operate.

 (Disclosure: Some links in this article are affiliate links.
 If you purchase a policy through our links, we may earn a commission at no extra cost to you.
 This doesn't influence our rankings — we recommend providers based on our research and analysis.)